wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

 3. Click **Deploy** in the **Configure & Deploy** panel.

-Once the deployment process is completed, a message appears to notify you of it.
-From the time the deployment is completed, the scheduled task starts running continuously, retrieving the population of the USA every two minutes until you undeploy it.
+Once the deployment process is complete, a message appears to notify you of it.
+From the time you deploy a scheduled task, it starts running continuously, retrieving the population of the USA every two minutes until you undeploy it.

 You can proceed to the next section to observe the scheduled task, see whether it is run every two minutes as expected, and check whether the data retrievals are successfully carried out.

 ## Step 3: Observe

-By observing the scheduled task, you can verify whether it is run every two minutes as expected and check whether the data retrievals are successfully carried out.
+You can observe the scheduled task to verify whether it runs every two minutes as expected and check whether is successfully retrieves the specified data.

 To open the Observability statistics, click **Observe** in the **Development** card.
 Alternatively, you can click the **Observe** icon**.

 The logs section displays the logs generated every two minutes with population statistics of the USA.
-In addition, the graphs are populated with throughput and latency statistics.
+In addition, the graphs visualize the throughput and latency statistics.

 ![observability](../assets/img/tutorials/scheduled-task/observe.png){.cInlineImage-full}